Info Lappyttan 1. Ref. 1

 One KNJ railway cargo wagon is moved here.
 Standing on old

 time rail.
 See photo below.
-Ref.
-1
+This cargo wan is sold to

 This cargo wagon was produced at Ekenberghs works 1875 in